mario-guerra/teams-channel-content-export/README.md

-# Microsoft Teams Channel Data Export for RAG-Enhanced Chatbot
+# Microsoft Teams Channel Data Export for RAG-Enhanced AI Chatbot

 This repository contains three Python scripts that facilitate the extraction of data from Microsoft Teams channels and its transformation into question-answer pairs for use in a Retrieval-Augmented Generation (RAG) enhanced chatbot.